sass/perl-libsass/README.md

 -------------

 Since we need LibSass for perl-libsass, we need to compile the sources when building CSS::Sass.
-LibSass can be compiled with different ways and Makefile.PL knows some switches to support most common use cases:
+LibSass can be compiled in different ways and Makefile.PL knows some switches to support most common use cases:

 ```